zorzysty/confront/README.md

 All of these call specific functions that send REST requests to the backend using promises.
 After promise is resolved/rejected proper notification is displayed containing server response.

 This is where ConFront comes in.
 You can perform the same tasks but much quicker and simpler.
-Just like using command line in your operating system.
+Just like using terminal in your operating system.
 Simply open ConFront (`` CTRL+` `` on Win/Linux or `` Control+` `` on mac) and enter your command.
 For example:

 | Task                                    | Example command                                                 |
 | --------------------------------------- | --------------------------------------------------------------- |